There’s nothing like the convenience and freedom of having a car at your disposal when traveling, but it can definitely add to the cost of a trip.

 8. Noting Any Damage Before You Drive Away

-You may be eager to get on the road, but it’s a good idea to do your due diligence and make sure you record any damage to the car when you receive it.
+You may be eager to get on the road, but it’s a good idea to do your due diligence and make sure you point out and/or document any damage to the car when you receive it.
+Consider the following:

 9. Paying Tolls in Cash if You Can

-Rental car companies commonly tack on fees for using their transponder, in addition to the toll itself (which is often charged at its highest rate).
+Rental car companies commonly tack on fees for using their transponder (the gizmo that lets you whiz past toll booths), in addition to the toll itself.

 You may also have to pay a daily convenience fee for having the transponder even if you don’t use it.

-It may also be possible to use your own transponder.
-Some transponders (such as E-ZPass) can be used in multiple states, so it’s worth doing your research beforehand to see if your personal transponder is accepted.
+• It may also be possible to use your own transponder.
+Some transponders (such as E-ZPass) can be used in multiple states, so it could be worth doing your research beforehand to see if your personal transponder is accepted.

 10. Bringing Your Own Car Seat

-In addition, you may not necessarily know the safety or collision history of a rental car seat.
+In addition to the cost, you may not necessarily know the size and reliability of a rental car seat.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.